Skip to content

 Hanukkah, Kwanzaa & Diwali Icebreaker Questions (11 Prompts)

-Hanukkah, Kwanzaa, and Diwali icebreaker questions sit together in this LearnClash section on purpose.
-The standard SERP lumps Christmas as “the holiday.”
-Every other tradition gets treated as an aside.
-This section flips that: three traditions, equal weight, 11 prompts split across them.
-Use it whenever your team includes people who celebrate one of the three.
-In a US office of 20-plus people, that’s almost always.
+Hanukkah, Kwanzaa, and Diwali share one LearnClash section on purpose.
+Most of the SERP treats Christmas as “the holiday” and files everything else under “and others.”
+We did the opposite.
+Three traditions, equal weight, 11 prompts split between them.
+Reach for it whenever your team includes someone who celebrates one of the three.
+In a US office of 20-plus people, that’s nearly every team.

-Editorial infographic: 3-tradition grid showing equal-size columns for Hanukkah (menorah, latkes vs sufganiyot, dreidel), Kwanzaa (kinara, 7 principles, karamu meal), and Diwali (diya, sweets, rangoli) with 64% inclusive vs 39% Christmas-only completion bars Figure 7: Equal-weight framing.
+Editorial infographic: 3-tradition grid showing equal-size columns for Hanukkah (menorah, latkes vs sufganiyot, dreidel), Kwanzaa (kinara, 7 principles, karamu meal), and Diwali (diya, sweets, rangoli), with inclusive winter prompts holding a mixed-faith room better than Christmas-only prompts Figure 7: Equal-weight framing.
 11 prompts split 4 + 4 + 3 across the three traditions.

-Keep every prompt opt-in, not perform-your-culture.
-The point: make space for the people who celebrate these holidays to share if they want to.
-Not to put them on the spot to teach the room.
-That’s the identity-perform trap.
+Keep every prompt opt-in, never perform-your-culture.
+You’re making space for the people who celebrate these holidays to share if they feel like it.
+You’re not drafting them as the room’s volunteer teacher.
+Do that and you’ve walked straight into the identity-perform trap.

 Hanukkah (4 prompts)